Layr-Labs/eigensdk-go/aggregator/README.md

             )
         ```

-    4. Create the `IndexingTaskProcessor` with the `TaskResponder` created above:
+    4. Create the `IndexingAggregatorProcessor` with the `TaskResponder` created above:

         ```go
-            taskProcessor, err := taskprocessor.NewIndexingTaskProcessor(logger, taskResponder)
+            aggregatorProcessor, err := aggregatorprocessor.NewIndexingAggregatorProcessor(logger, taskResponder)
         ```

-3. **Run the aggregator**: Instantiate an `Aggregator` with the config, a logger, the task processor created above and the task manager contract ABI, and then start it:
+3. **Run the aggregator**: Instantiate an `Aggregator` with the config, a logger, the aggregator processor created above and the task manager contract ABI, and then start it:

     ``` go
-        agg, err := aggregator.NewAggregator(logger, cfg, taskManagerAbi, taskProcessor)
+        agg, err := aggregator.NewAggregator(logger, cfg, taskManagerAbi, aggregatorProcessor)

         err = <-agg.Start(context.Background())
     ```